olzhas-tolegen/tolegen-ai/README.md

 ---

-## Positioning

-This portfolio is intentionally built to support roles such as:

-- AI/ML Technical Program Manager
-- AI Infrastructure TPM
-- Cloud Data Platform TPM
-- ML Systems Program Manager
-- Applied AI Program Lead
-- Data and AI Platform Delivery Lead
-- AI Infrastructure / MLOps-focused Engineering Program Manager

-The portfolio emphasizes not only implementation, but also the ability to define architecture, create delivery systems, manage complexity, and connect technical execution to business outcomes.

----

 ## Portfolio Narrative

 My background combines enterprise technology delivery, cloud/data modernization, AI adoption, and large-scale program leadership.
 This portfolio translates that experience into hands-on technical artifacts that demonstrate the ability to operate at the intersection of engineering, product, cloud infrastructure, data platforms, and AI/ML systems.